 Always mow your lawn when the grass is dry

 Dry grass stands upright and will allow for a more even cut.
 It also won’t clump up inside and/or weigh down your mower as much as wet grass, and if you’re using a mulching mower, the grass will be distributed evenly.
+So make sure you wait a few hours after your lawn sprinkler runs.

 Never remove more than 30% of the grass’s length

 For example, if you have a yard with grass that’s six inches tall, take off two inches at the most.
 If your yard is overgrown, mowing it down to a respectable height may require you to mow some off the top one day, to wait several days, then to mow down to the height you want — if you chop too much of the blade off, you risk removing too many nutrients and reducing the yard’s capacity for photosynthesis.
+Not even fertilizer can help at that point.

 Keep the blades sharp